KenJackson/lansmtpd/README.md

 Although note that the cron daemon requires /usr/sbin/sendmail to deliver email.
-Therefore every computer that uses cron must have the 'sendmail' package or a simpler substitute such as 'ssmtp' (recommended) installed and configured to deliver email to the lansmtpd server.
+Therefore every computer that uses cron must have the 'sendmail' package or a simpler substitute (recommended) such as 'ssmtp' or 'msmtp' installed and configured to deliver email to the lansmtpd server.

-Multiple users on PCs directly connected to the LAN may also send email to each other this way if the recipients have accounts on the lansmtpd server.
+Multiple users on PCs directly connected to the LAN may also send email to each other if the recipients have accounts on the lansmtpd server.

 Installation
 ------------